atait/klayout-gadgets/README.md

 These are technical notes, worth understanding if you are developing new klayout packages with hybrid GSI/system aspects.

 **If you are a user, all you need to know is that `lygadgets_link` does what you need**

+NB: This package so far tested on MacOS HighSierra and is expected to work on other distributions of MacOS and Linux with python 3 and klayout >= 0.25.3.
+Windows supports python > klayout linking, but not klayout > system.

 ### Type 1: From klayout to system
 This looks in the package directory and does setup.py for the python package.
 Every time the application opens